How to Simplify Your Life

 Digitize

 Especially big, heavy or expensive things.
 Often, increases in income are used to buy 'status' possessions that permanently inflate your lifestyle creating financial obligations that become hard to return from.
-Expensive car payments, a vacation home/investment property, boat, piano, treadmill, tech gadgets, ... .
-They chain you to your job (because now you need more money every month) and a location (because a big object is harder to move).

 Humans are rarely able to see the long-term consequences of their actions.
 The goal of increasing income/resources should lead to less work and less expenditures, not the opposite where you inflate your lifestyle.
 It creates an environment with more (unanticipated) responsibilities, making it harder or even impossible to return from.

-Rules for buying
+Rules for Buying

-Rules for buying.
 Whenever an item costs more than a day of work I add it to a list in my notes and wait at least 24 hours.
 At the top of the list are some questions to ponder:

 • What material goods do I really need?
 Will it make me happier?